Coq-Math-Problems/Coq-Math-Problems.github.io/about.md

 Each problem will be presented with an explanation as well as a template Coq file providing the necessary definitions and goals.
 After about a week or so, I'll submit a Coq file containing a solution along with a detailed explanation.

-Any feedback or suggestions for problems is very much welcome.
+Feedback or problem suggestions are very much welcome.